idl99/note-app/README.md

 #### Design patterns

 - Dependency injection: I have implemented by own simple implementation of Dependency injection and Inversion of Control (IoC) container.
-Check the `src/infra/ioc.js`, `src/infra/server.js` and `src/noteTaking/index.js` for how it has been implemented and used.
+Check the [`src/infra/ioc.js`](src\infra\ioc.js), [`src/infra/server.js`](src\infra\server.js) and [`src/noteTaking/index.js`](src\noteTaking\index.js) for how it has been implemented and used.
 The main reason why I chose to implement it is to make the code testable in future with unit and integration tests.
 In a real-world project I would use a DI using a framework/library like Nest.js or inversify instead of my own implementation.
-- Factory pattern: classes like `NoteFactory` and `UserFactory` are used to create domain entities like Note and User.
+- Factory pattern: in [`src/noteTaking/note.js`](src/noteTaking/note.js) and [`src/auth/user.js`](src/auth/user.js) for classes like `NoteFactory` and `UserFactory` are used to create domain entities like Note and User.
 They are used to perform business validations before entity creation, and to abstract away the logic of instantiating different entity types (e.g. instantiating a Note vs. CategorizedNote).
 - Singleton pattern: classes like `Cache` and `Logger` implement the singleton pattern to ensure only one instance of theirs is used across the application.
+- Builder pattern: it is used in the `ApiResponse` class in [`src/infra/apiResponse.js`](src\infra\apiResponse.js) to dynamically and programatically build the API response.
+- Middleware pattern: in [`src/auth/authGuard.js`](src\auth\authGuard.js) to implement a middleware that verifies authenticated requests in routes where necessary, and in [`src/infra/errorMiddleware.js`](src\infra\errorMiddleware.js) for custom error handling.

-### Other considerations
+### Other considerations/feature

+- Database migrations and seed data using [umzug](https://www.npmjs.com/package/umzug), a companion library of Sequelize.
 - I have used arbitrarily generated IDs as the unique identifiers for entity types with the idea of concealing database level IDs from external use.
 For speed of development, I ended using them as the primary IDs but the next step would be to introduce another primary ID field for the entities and use the current id values as a candidate/alternate key.

 ## Future improvements